Inbox Folder Watching

 Rejected files

-Files that could not be processed (wrong type, too large, or duplicate) are listed on the Sources page under the Inbox Folder Watching card.
+Files that could not be processed (too large or duplicate) are listed on the Sources page under the Inbox Folder Watching card.
 You can review the rejection reason and dismiss them once you have seen them.

 Successfully detected and processed files do not appear here.
 They go straight to your dashboard as regular documents.